Skip to content

 • Headwinds: Bullet gets slowed down which increases drop.

-• Tailwinds: Bullet gets carried by the wind and arrives quicker, therefor less drop.
+• Tailwinds: Bullet gets carried by the wind and arrives quicker, therefore less drop.

 • Crosswind - Deviates the bullet to the side.